Table of Contents Show

 Middle FloorsMiddle Floors

-- More Consistent Bills – Mid-level apartments are more likely to stay at an even temperature all year round.
-As such, your heating and cooling bills will be pretty consistent and predictable.
+- More Consistent Bills – Mid-level apartments are more likely to stay at an even temperature year-round.
+Your heating and cooling bills will be pretty consistent and predictable.

 - Evacuation and Access are Less of an Issue – You’re not too far from the ground level, meaning evacuation and accessibility won’t be much of an issue.
 Walk-ups mean a bit of exercise each day but not enough to leave you exhausted.